 Here are a few travel safety tips for Colombia to keep in mind when you travel by yourself to Colombia.

-• Meet other travelers – There’s safety in numbers.
-Plus, it’s the best way to beat the “solo traveling blues” and share travel tips.
+• Meet other travellers – There’s safety in numbers.
+Plus, it’s the best way to beat the “solo travelling blues” and share travel tips.

 • Read reviews – for staying in good hostels or going on organized tours.